kubeshop/tracetest/docs/docs/cli/creating-test-outputs.md

     value: attr:myapp.users.created_id
 ```

-The `value` attribute is an `expression`, and is a very powerful tool.
+The `value` attribute is an `expression` and is a very powerful tool.

 ## Examples